Ronenson/The-Alpha-Wolf-/README.md

           However, the world is at stake now.
 We have hurt our mother nature in a way out of control.
 The image shows a truly deep meaning.
-We are just endangering ourselves.
+We are just endangering ourselves.Untitled document/images/image1.png

           Now mother nature wants to heal herself from the destruction caused to her.
 Whether it’s true or not mother nature is healing herself through coronavirus.
 Many of us may argue at this but I believe it’s true.
 Now the level of pollution all over the world has decreased to a great extent.